 Just a few minutes ago I took my preschooler in to school, I then turned around and drove almost three miles home, most of it on a dirt road with either pastures or sagebrush surrounding me.
 I looked at my home sitting out by itself, with an alfalfa field directly in front of it, pasture and corrals to the side and open land, hills and fields for acres and acres.
 And, I thought, yes, I love, love, love that this is where and how I live.
 And as I though about the cows in the fields and corrals of my grandpa's ranch all around me, I thought--well, some people would see them out here in the winter and think, "Poor cows, they need to be in shelter."
 "Then, when put in shelter or barns, those same people would say, "Poor cows, they need to be free to roam and range."
 Ahhh, the irony, and I am just getting started.

-This is the alfalfa field directly in front of our house,
+This is the alfalfa field directly in front of our house, looking down the valley towards town. |

 The Reality of the Care that Farmers and Ranchers have for their Animals......